What Kind of Writers Does Law Enforcement Today (LET) Publish?

 Please attach your article in a Word document and e-mail it to [email protected] with “Submission” as the subject heading.
 Be sure to include the proposed headline for the article.

-Contributors retain intellectual property rights to their work.
-However, by submitting your work to LET for publication, you agree to editorial review and understand changes might be necessary.
+By contributing a story to Law Enforcement Today, you agree that LET retains exclusive publishing rights to that content.
+You also agree that the content has not previously been published elsewhere (unless explicit, written consent has been given by that publisher to republish said content).
+By submitting your work to LET for publication, you agree to editorial review and understand changes might be necessary.
 LET editors may change submitted work to correct for grammar, syntax, clarity or brevity.
 The editors will never change your thoughts or opinions.

 The editorial team makes every effort to see that no inaccurate or misleading data, opinion, or statement appears on LET.
 However, the data and opinions appearing in the articles and advertisements are the sole responsibility of the contributor or advertiser.
 The publisher, the editorial board, editors, and their respective employees, officers, and agents accept no responsibility or liability whatsoever for the consequences of any such inaccurate or misleading data, opinion, or statement.